jonian/acestream-launcher/README.md

     python, python-psutil, python-pexpect, python-notify, acestream-engine

 ## Usage
-acestream-launcher URL [--player PLAYER] [--client CLIENT] [--download-limit LIMIT] [--upload-limit LIMIT]
+acestream-launcher URL [--client CLIENT] [--player PLAYER]

 ## Positional arguments
     URL               The acestream url to play

 ## Optional arguments
-    -h, --help               Show this help message and exit --player PLAYER          The media player to use (default: vlc) --client CLIENT          The acestream engine client to use (default: console) --download-limit LIMIT   Download limit in Kb/s (default: 1000) --upload-limit LIMIT     Upload limit in Kb/s (default: 40)
+    -h, --help        Show this help message and exit --client CLIENT   The acestream engine client to use (default: console) --player PLAYER   The media player to use (default: vlc)